WenesLimem/TB_Repo/README.md

 You should be able to see the port the application is listening on the console output.

 ##### Running the application using Docker
 Images corresponding the the application's micro-services can be found [here](https://hub.docker.com/w3n3s).
-You can pull and run them.
+* Pull and run containers from the images

 ```sh
 docker pull w3n3s\carts